 CONDUCTOR: A material that allows electricity to move through it easily.
-A wire, cable, bar, rod or tube which serves as a path for electricity to flow.
+A wire, cable, bar, rod, or tube that serves as a path for electricity to flow.
 The most common conductor used by City Light is overhead wire.

-CONDUIT: A UL-labeled wireway with a smooth interior surface that permits easy drawing in of the electrical conductors.
+CONDUIT: A UL-labeled wireway with a smooth interior surface that permits easy drawing in of the electrical conductors